Custom MIM Material Development Starts with Feasibility Review Before Tooling

 | Modified material route | Adjusting heat treatment, surface finishing, or performance route around a known material | Medium |

-| Custom powder blend or feedstock | Using a special powder mixture or feedstock formulation for a defined performance requirement | High |
+| Custom powder blend or feedstock | Using a specialist-supplier-prepared powder mixture and pelletized feedstock for a defined performance requirement | High |

-| New alloy development | Developing a new alloy route for MIM production and validation | Very high |
+| New alloy development | Collaboratively developing a new alloy route with specialist material suppliers, followed by MIM production and validation | Very high |

 For most OEM and ODM projects, the practical goal is not to invent a new alloy.
 The real goal is to find the most stable MIM-compatible material route that meets the part’s function, cost target, tolerance requirement, and production risk level.